France–Russia relations: After the Russian invasion of Ukraine

 On 28 May 2024, French President Emmanuel Macron gave Ukraine permission to use SCALP EG missiles against targets on Russian soil.
 Such usage was instructed to be limited "to neutralize military sites from which missiles are being fired, military sites from which Ukraine is being attacked".
-On 24 February 2025, during a meeting with US President Donald Trump, Macron said that a truce between Ukraine and Russia could be agreed in the coming weeks.

 French intelligence services in Russia

 In 1980, France's domestic intelligence service, the DST recruited KGB officer Vladimir Vetrov as a double agent.
 The French DST later worked with the U.S. CIA and the Canadian CSIS to an operation to funnel faulty computer technology to the Soviet Union after leaks revealed that the KGB was trying to acquire Western computer technology through theft and legitimate purchases by front companies.

 Russian intelligence services in France

 During the Cold War, Russian active measures targeted French public opinion.
 Some indication of the success is given by polls that showed more French support to the Soviet Union than the United States.

 According to French counterintelligence sources in 2010, Russian espionage operations against France have reached levels not seen since the 1980s.